SITE MENU

 BOWMORE

-Islay's capital has a variety of shops including: supermarket, post office, garage, butcher, banks, drug store, video hire, souvenirs, woollens, hair dressing salon.
-Public telephone situated in the main square.
+Islay's capital has a variety of shops including: supermarket, post office, garage, banks, pharmacy, gift shops, hair dressing salon.
+In the main square, you will find public toilets and the tourist information centre.
 Cycle hire available is available from the Post Office (telephone 01496 810 366).

 The main street leads from the square up the hill to the famous Round Church, one of only two in Scotland.
 Legend has it that it was designed so there would be no corners for the devil to hide in.
 Constructed from 1767 to 1769, the white body of the church is almost twenty metres in diameter with a rectangular tower at the front.
 The Latin inscription above the door tells us that it was built by Daniel Campbell "to promote truth and honour".
 The gallery was added in around 1830 and the organ added in 1890.